thomasberge/restedwf/README.md

 Redirecting is as easy as running the function name with the path as an argument.

+#### URI/Path Parameters

+Path Parameters are parsed from the URL.
+They can be created by defining them with curly braces within the url.
+Example:

+`/users/{user_id}`

+You can of course define multiple Path Parameters for each URL, and reusing the same variable name is not a problem as long as they represent the same value.
+There is currently no type definitions, so all Path Parameters are treated as strings.

+Each request received on a Resource will automatically contain a Map with the Path Parameters accessible by key.
+In the example above, the `user_id` value can be accessed from request.uri_parameters['user_id'].

 #### Protecting endpoints with JSON Web Tokens

 First of all, this require some light setup before it can be used.
 In your environment you need the following variables set: